 The primary goal of this team is to contain, control and resolve situations as effectively and efficiently as possible while protecting life and minimizing the risk of injuries to all persons involved.

-The New London Police Department Dispatch Center is open from 8am to Midnight Monday - Sunday.
+The New London Police Department Dispatch Center is open from 8AM to 6PM Monday - Friday.
 All other hours the Waupaca County Sheriff's Department dispatches for the New London Police Department.

 Dispatchers are generally the first point of contact for the public when they come into our lobby or phone into the New London Police Department.
 Dispatchers dispatch officers to calls of service and provide support for the patrol officers by searching databases and providing the information to the officers out on the road.
 Dispatchers also maintain report and citation records by adding the information into our computer system and by archiving old reports into Laserfiche.

-The New London Police Department Dispatch Center can also do vehicle title transfers and renewals Monday - Sunday 8am-12am.
+The New London Police Department Dispatch Center can also do vehicle title transfers and renewals Monday - Friday 8AM-6PM.